Mirantis/kubernetes-cluster-info/README.md

 # mirantis/kubernetes-cluster-info

-docker image to query information fron a Swarm/UCP cluster based off of alpine:latest
+docker image to query information from a MKE cluster based off of alpine:latest

 To pull this image: